Maheshkumar-W/Voice-Based-Smartboard/README.md

 # Voice Based Smartboard

-Hello People !!
+	🤩 Hello People✨

+I am sure you're here to gain valuable insight about my project 😉

-Let's have a quick glimpse of our project,
+Alright, Let's have a quick glimpse of our project,

 - Need statement :